minhfli/sk_engine/src/sk_engine/Graphics/README.md

 this folder contain some opengl classes and a 2d sprite-batch and line renderer

+note that all texture, window, sprite, postion,... is mapped from lower-left (0,0) to upper-right (1,1)

 2d sprite batch renderer implementation:

     only 1 active texture